obitoo/PebbleTidesUK/README.md

 Worldwide - tide info scraped from Easytide, the UK govt service

+Update Sep2021 - UKHO have (finally) introduced a tidal data API, so we no longer need to screen-scrape.
+However, in their wisdom, they have removed all international predictions.
+Another fine example of World-beating Britain.

 Pebble SDK 3

 Python 2.7 serverside: json served to Pebble upon request.